How can I contact you to ask a question or make an appointment?

 If you're just starting out, considering your type might be difficult to do by yourself.
 If you're new to auditioning, I recommend taking a commercial course and getting input from casting directors and agents.

 I've actually taken a couple of commercials courses myself, as well as many classes at UCB Theatre.
-I've auditioned for commercials, too, although I stopped doing that years ago when I realized I hated it.
-I am more than happy to share my own experiences and advice with you!
+I've also auditioned for commercials, although I stopped doing that years ago when I realized I am much more comfortable working behind the scenes.
+I am more than happy to share my own experiences and advice.

 Have you ever had your headshot taken?